-Best of all, if you invest in unit trusts rather than individual stocks you won’t need to read the Financial Times every day.
+As the investing returns are less volatile due to diversification of different company stocks , if you invest in unit trusts rather than individual stocks you won’t need to read the Financial Times every day.
 You can therefore enjoy the returns that investing can bring but still get on with living your life.

 And when you hear bad news on the TV you can direct your thoughts and prayers to the people and wildlife affected rather than to the state of your portfolio.